 5 Things to Do Before You Run a 5k

-So you have discovered the engaging running world and now you’re totally exited to register for as many races as you can.
+So you have discovered the engaging running world and now you’re totally excited to register for as many races as you can.
 We get it, (and we’ve been there!), but there are a few things you want to keep in mind to help you perform at your best on every run.
+Here are 5 things you must do before your 5k race:

 - Sweet dreams